Gustavo (footballer, born July 1996)

-Gustavo Almeida dos Santos (born 25 July 1996), simply known as Gustavo, is a Brazilian professional footballer who plays as a forward for Indonesian Super League club Persija Jakarta.
+Gustavo Almeida dos Santos (born 25 July 1996), simply known as Gustavo, is a Brazilian professional footballer who plays as a forward for Indonesian Super League club Java United.

 Club career

 Negeri Sembilan

 On 10 June 2022, Gustavo joined Negeri Sembilan of the Malaysia Super League.

 Al-Nasr

 On 19 January 2023, Gustavo joined Al-Nasr of the Kuwait Premier League.

 Arema

 On 1 July 2023, Gustavo joined Liga 1 club Arema.

 Persija (loan)

 On 9 November 2023, Arema loaned Gustavo to Persija Jakarta until the end of the season.

 Persjia

 After finishing half of the season with Arema, Gustavo Almeida officially joined Persija.